pocotan001/react-styleguide-generator/README.md

         props: {
           size: 'Prop to assign to the rendered example component' },
-        code: 'If not specified, will generate a code example using the `props`.',
+        code: 'If not specified, will generate a code example using the `props`.'
-        children: `React child elements to insert into the component.
-If specified, auto-code generation is disabled.` }
+      }
     ]
   }